coderefinery/installation/content/conda-environment.md

 (conda-environment)=

-# Creating a Conda environment for CodeRefinery workshops
+# Creating the Conda environment for CodeRefinery workshops

 Prerequisite: installing conda from the {doc}`conda` page.